Joseph-Alphonse-Paul Cadotte: Life

-Later in life, he married Seraphine Benoit of Grand Bay, Dominica, where they met.
+Later in life, Cadotte married Seraphine Benoit of Grand Bay, Dominica, where they met.
 He later moved to Charlottetown, Prince Edward Island, Canada with Seraphine, where he resided until his death.
-They had one son.
+They had one son, John (Fred) Cadotte and a granddaughter, Serena Cadotte of Ottawa, Ontario.

+Cadotte died on January 18, 1979 in Charlottetown, Prince Edward Island and was laid to rest at West River United Church Cemetery.